ibm-granite-community/.github/profile/README.md

 ## Licenses

-Code in repos across this organization, including in notebook cells, is licensed under Apache 2.0.
+Code in cookbook repos across this organization, including in notebook cells, is licensed under Apache 2.0.

 Any example datasets committed to this repository are licensed under CDLA Permissive 2.0.